awsdocs/amazon-elasticache-docs/doc_source/redis/backups-restoring.md

 # Restoring from a backup with optional cluster resizing<a name="backups-restoring"></a>

-You can only restore backups running r6gd node types into clusters running r6gd node types\.

 The Amazon ElastiCache for Redis restore process supports the following:
-+ Upgrading from a Redis \(cluster mode disabled\) cluster to a Redis \(cluster mode enabled\) cluster running Redis version 3\.2\.4\.
++ Upgrading from a Redis \(cluster mode disabled\) cluster to a Redis \(cluster mode enabled\) cluster running Redis version 3\.2\.4 or later\.
 + Migrating from one or more \.rdb backup files you created from your self\-managed Redis clusters to a single ElastiCache for Redis \(cluster mode enabled\) cluster\.

   The \.rdb files must be put in S3 to perform the restore\.
 + Specifying a number of shards \(API/CLI: node groups\) in the new cluster that is different from the number of shards in the cluster that was used to create the backup file\.
 + Specifying a different node type for the new cluster—larger or smaller\.
 If scaling to a smaller node type, be sure that the new node type has sufficient memory for your data and Redis overhead\.
 For more information, see [Choosing your node size](nodes-select-size.md#CacheNodes.SelectSize)\.
 + Configuring the slots of the new Redis \(cluster mode enabled\) cluster differently than in the cluster that was used to create the backup file\.
++ You can only restore backups running r6gd node types into clusters running r6gd node types\.

 **Important**
 You cannot restore from a backup created using a Redis \(cluster mode enabled\) cluster to a Redis \(cluster mode disabled\) cluster\.